2023 Vault Rankings

 About Centerview Partners

 In 2006, UBS Vice Chairman Blair Effron had dinner with his friend Robert Pruzan, a veteran investment banker and former CEO of Wasserstein Perella.
-The two men decided to capitalize on the lucrative M&A boom by going in to business together, opening a boutique they dubbed Centerview Partners—the name came from the view at their new office on the 19th floor of Rockefeller Center.
-The firm has since moved to larger offices in New York; it also has offices in London, Palo Alto, Paris and San Francisco.
+The two men decided to capitalize on the lucrative M&A boom by going into business together, opening a boutique they dubbed Centerview Partners—the name came from the view at their new office on the 19th floor of Rockefeller Center.
+The firm has since moved to larger offices in New York; it also has offices in London, Menlo Park, Paris and San Francisco.
 And today, that firm’s clients include 20 percent of the 50 largest companies in the world.

-At Centerview, there are just two lines of business: M&A advisory and restructuring, with both businesses addressing strategic, financial, and operational issues for its clients.
+At Centerview, there are just two lines of business: M&A advisory and restructuring/capital advisory, with both businesses addressing strategic, financial, and operational issues for its clients.
 (An affiliated capital group focuses on high potential, growth-focused technology companies, as well as the U.S. consumer middle and upper-middle market, most recently through the creation of two SPACs, both of which have been successfully invested.)
-Since Effron and Pruzan's vision was realized, Centerview has added several additional high-powered bankers and brought total headcount up to just over 450.
+Since Effron and Pruzan's vision was realized, Centerview has added several additional high-powered bankers and brought total headcount up to over 550.

-Though small in size, Centerview has worked on numerous huge deals, including Sprint’s $146 billion merger with T-Mobile, BAT’s $97 million merger with Reynolds American, SABMiller’s £79 billion sale to AB InBev, 21st Century Fox’s $85 billion sale to the Walt Disney Company, Time Warner Cable’s $79 billion merger with Charter Communications, CVS Health’s $77 billion acquisition of Aetna, Express Scripts’ $67 billion sale to Cigna, Mylan’s $50 billion combination with Upjohn, Qualcomm’s $49 billion acquisition of NXP Semiconductors, CBS and Viacom’s $48 billion merger, Royal DSM’s €40 billion merger with Firmenich, FIS on its $43 billion acquisition of Worldpay, Energy Future Holdings’ $42 billion restructuring, AstraZeneca’s $39 billion acquisition of Alexion, and Blackstone, Carlyle, and H&F’s $34 billion majority investment in Medline.
+Though small in size, Centerview has worked on numerous huge deals, including Sprint’s $146 billion merger with T-Mobile, BAT’s $97 billion merger with Reynolds American, SABMiller’s £79 billion sale to AB InBev, 21st Century Fox’s $85 billion sale to the Walt Disney Company, Time Warner Cable’s $79 billion merger with Charter Communications, CVS Health’s $77 billion acquisition of Aetna, Exxon Mobil’s $64.5 billion acquisition of Pioneer Natural Resources, CBS and Viacom’s $48 billion merger, Seagen’s $44.5 billion sale to Pfizer, Royal DSM’s €40 billion merger with Firmenich, Energy Future Holdings’ $42 billion restructuring, AstraZeneca’s $39 billion acquisition of Alexion, Capital One on its $35 billion acquisition of Discover, Blackstone, Carlyle, and H&F’s $34 billion majority investment in Medline, and Paramount’s $28 billion merger with Skydance.

 31 West 52nd Street